 These can be a difficult mushroom to work with in the kitchen.
 It’s not that they don’t taste good, they’re fantastic, and are kind of unreal when you see how large they can get; it’s like eating something out of a fairy tale.
 The problem is that their shelf life is very short, and that they don’t take abuse rumbling around in a bag very well-they’re delicate.

 Jostled or bruised a couple times shaggy manes will start to get wet, soft, and dark.
-Eventually the darkening (something called deliquescing) will liquify the entire mushroom, starting with the cap, into an inky substance that coincidentally used to be substituted for ink, hence the name inky cap.
+Eventually the darkening (the technical term is deliquescing) will liquify the entire mushroom, starting with the cap, into an inky substance that coincidentally used to be substituted for ink, hence the name inky cap.
 Since they used to make ink from the decomposing black goo, you can just imagine how it’ll stain things, including your hands.

 Something interesting happens when the mushroom begins it’s transformation into a puddle of black goo though, the flavor changes slightly, becoming intense and aromatic, something you could describe as being more “mushroomy”.
 I read a great little book awhile back called Chanterelle dreams, amanita nightmares.
 Deep in the book there was a sentence or two where the author described making a black dough out of the mushroom goop shaggy manes turn into.